vandium-io/vandium-node/README.md

 ## Validation

 Vandium allows validations on basic types, objects and arrays.
 Additionally validation can be performed on nested values inside objects and arrays.
-Vandium's validation system uses [joi (version 5.1.0)](https://github.com/hapijs/joi/tree/v5.1.0) internally and thus most of it's functionality may be used.
+Vandium's validation system uses [joi (version 5.1.0)](https://github.com/hapijs/joi/tree/v5.1.0) internally and thus most of its functionality may be used.

 ### Types